mantidproject/documents/Design/Instrument-2.0/Detector_Scan_NeXus_Saving.md

 * Should pixels be allowed to scan, given that the parenting is not scanning?
   * Possible use cases for this would be tubes that might change in time, for example temperature, during a scan.
 The calibration might then be time dependent.
-  * If the answer to this is that we do need per-pixel scans then how can we support this in the NeXus file?
-A different proposal may be required.
   * Do we then need a mechanism in Mantid to define which components can scan, and which can not?
+  * Should we implement both methods of saving the NeXus files - allowing detector/pixels to scan or the whole component to scan without pixel positions changing?

 This is the key question to answer - if we restrict the scans in this way we should be able to use the NeXus Instrument proposal as it stands.
-If we do not impose this restriction we will likely need something to allow the values in `x_pixel_offset` and similar to be set per time interval.
+If we do not impose this restriction we will need something to allow the values in `x_pixel_offset` and similar to be created as `NXlog`s to change over time.

 ## Early Implementation of Scan Saving